Iowa Recording Laws: Consent Rules and Penalties

 Can Your Employer Record You?

-Iowa employers can generally record in common work areas where employees don’t have a privacy expectation.
-The law allows property owners to use surveillance for crime detection.
+Iowa employers can generally record in common work areas where employees do not have a privacy expectation.
+Under Iowa Code 727.8, property owners and lessees may use monitoring devices on their real property.
 However, employers cannot record in:

 - Bathrooms